 digoxin - oral, Lanoxicaps, Lanoxin (cont.)

 HOW TO USE: Take this medication by mouth with or without food, usually once daily or as directed by your doctor.
 If you are using the liquid form of this medication, carefully measure the dose using the dropper provided by the manufacturer.
 Do not use a household spoon because you may not get the correct dose.Your body may not absorb this drug as well if you also eat foods that are high in fiber or if you take certain medications.
 Therefore, take this medication at least 2 hours before or after eating food products that are high in fiber (such as bran).
 If you are also taking cholestyramine, colestipol, or psyllium, wait at least 2 hours after taking your digoxin dose before taking any of these products.
 If you are taking antacids, kaolin-pectin, milk of magnesia, metoclopramide, sulfasalazine, or aminosalicylic acid, take them as far apart from your digoxin dose as possible.
-Ask your pharmacist if you are not sure when to take any of your medications.The dosage of this medication is based on your medical condition, age, body weight, and response to treatment.Use this medication regularly to get the most benefit from it.
+Ask your pharmacist if you are not sure when to take any of your medications.The dosage of this medication is based on your medical condition, age, body weight, laboratory tests, and response to treatment.Use this medication regularly to get the most benefit from it.
 To help you remember, use it at the same time each day.
 Do not stop taking this medication without consulting your doctor.
 Some conditions may become worse when the drug is suddenly stopped.Tell your doctor if your condition does not improve or if it worsens.

 SIDE EFFECTS: Nausea, vomiting, headache, loss of appetite, and diarrhea may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these unlikely but serious side effects occur: weakness, mental/mood changes, vision changes (such as blurred or yellow/green vision), enlarged/tender breasts in men.Though this medication is used to treat a certain type of irregular heartbeat, it may infrequently cause other types of irregular heartbeats.
 Tell your doctor immediately if you notice any unusually fast/slow/irregular heartbeat.A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.